GDevelopApp/GDevelop-documentation/docs/gdevelop5/extensions/sprite-toggle-switch/index.md

 **Opacity**
 Change the opacity of an object, between 0 (fully transparent) to 255 (opaque).

-**Is checked property**
-Update the property value for "is checked".

-**PreviousIsChecked property**
-Update the property value for "previousIsChecked".

-**Center of rotation**
-Change the center of rotation of an object relatively to the object origin.

 **Scale on X axis**
 Change the width's scale of an object.

 **Scale on Y axis**
 Change the height's scale of an object.

-**Toggle Is checked property**
-Toggle the property value for is checked.
-If it was true, it will become false, and if it was false it will become true.

-**Toggle PreviousIsChecked property**
-Toggle the property value for previousIsChecked.
-If it was true, it will become false, and if it was false it will become true.

-**Update state animation**
-Update the state animation.

 **Width**
 Change the width of an object.